Dr. Florian Kirchschlager

 My research

 The focus of my research is the evolution of dust in the presence of shocks occuring at supernovae explosions.
 Dust grains in the clumpy ejecta of supernova remnants have to pass the reverse shock before they can be ejected into the ISM, while ISM dust is processed by the forward shock blast wave of the supernova.
 In this context, I have developed the dust-processing code Paperboats (Kirchschlager et al. 2019, 2023) which allows to investigate the dust transport, dust destruction by sputtering, vaporization or fragmentation, and dust growth via coagulation, gas accretion or ion trapping.
+Furthermore, I am involved in observations done with telescopes like the James Webb Space Telescope (JWST) and the Very Large Telescope (VLT).

 Recent highlights